AmbireTech/adex-protocol/README.md

 Once the entire campaign budget is exhausted, the OCEAN validators would vote with a merkle root of all the balances of various publishers who all executed part of the campaign.

-This would eliminate the need for bid provisioning, but it is more complicated to execute.
+This would eliminate the need for bid provisioning and make it easier to maximize revenue, but it is more complicated to execute.

+This approach, however, has the drawback of publishers having to wait for the campaigns by advertisers to finish in order to be able to take out their funds.
+This can be mitigated by using checkpointed state channels in addition to OCEAN.